hfreeman2008/android_core_framework/README.md

 I graduated from Shenzhen University in 2011.
 I have been engaged in Android development until now。

+Most of the time is for mobile phone development, but also for vehicle-mounted, pos machine, law enforcement recorder and other products.

 My development experience is focus on the app, framework(Java layers).
 And familiar with sh scripts, Android compilation, and configuration.